wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 If that sense is disrupted, parasense is disrupted.

 - A bat’s parasense (auditory echolocation) fails in a _Silence_ spell.
-- A shark’s parasense (electrical) is scrambled by electrical or magnetic interference.
+- A shark’s parasense (electrolocation) is scrambled by electrical or magnetic interference.
 - A shrieker’s spore detection is blown away by a _Gust of Wind_.

 This small change solves the problems blindsight could never handle: